 3. Press 2 on the keypad to enter Manual Mode, then press 1 to enter Resistance Mode.

 4. Press 2 to create a data file, then enter a name.

 5. Select what unit of measurement you want to use (meters or feet)

-6. Connect the SuperSting™ Adapter Box with short yellow jumper cable to either of the upper ports to either matching male or female ports on the SuperSting™.
+6. Connect the SuperSting™ Adapter Box with a short yellow jumper cable to either of the upper ports to either matching male or female ports on the SuperSting™.
 See Figure 3 or Figure 4 below (NOTE: On older SuperSting™ units, use the connectors mounted directly on the faceplate)

-7. Connect and prepare FOP wires/electrodes for C1, C2, P1 and P2.
+7. Connect and prepare FOP wires/electrodes for C1, C2, P1, and P2.
 You may use the setup shown in Figure 3 or Figure 4 below.